ruiying-ocean/Abil/README.md

-# PlanktonSDM
+# ABIL (Aquatic Biogeochemical Interpolation Library)

 ## Overview

-This repository provides functions to tune, predict, and post-process species distribution models using Python scikit-learn.
+ABIL provides functions to tune, predict, and post-process distributions of biogeochemical observations using Python scikit-learn and MAPIE.
+The library is optimized to interpolate many predictions in parallel and is thus particularly suited for distribution models of species, genes and transcripts.

+Current support (v0.08):

+- Random Forest, XGBoost, Bagged KNN, and MultiLayer Perceptron

+- Presence/Absence and continuous data

+- Automatic feature scaling and one-hot-encoding

+- Model error prediction inference (MAPIE)

+- SLURM and Singularity scripts

 Generally the workflow is as follows:

-0. Define the model setup in a model_config.yml file (for an example see `example_model_config`)
+1. Define the model setup in a model_config.yml file (for an example see `example_model_config`)
-1. Tune the model for the species of interest using `tune.py`
+2. Tune the model for the species of interest using `tune.py`
-2. Predict the distribution of each species using `predict.py`
+3. Predict the distribution of each species using `predict.py`
-3. Merge the predictions into a single netcdf and do post processing using `post.py`
+4. Merge the predictions into a single netcdf and do post processing using `post.py`

 Examples for each step are provided in the respective Jupyter notebooks which can be found in `/notebooks`.